Opelobami/Metro-Bank-Analysis/README.md

 # 🏦 Metro Bank Analysis

-📌 A 5-week data analytics project examining customer behavior, branch performance, and risk intelligence at Metro Bank.
+📌 An analytics project examining customer behavior, branch performance, and risk intelligence at Metro Bank.

 ---

 ## 📘 Overview
 The Metro Bank Analysis is a comprehensive data analytics project designed to uncover key behavioral, operational, and financial patterns across Metro Bank’s ecosystem.

-Conducted using Microsoft Excel, the analysis explored six major dimensions of the bank’s operations:
+Conducted using Microsoft Excel, the analysis explored five major dimensions of the bank’s operations:

 - Customer Behavior

+- Accounts Analysis

-- Accounts & Transactions
+- Transactions

 - Branch Performance

-- Customer Experience

-- Credit & Loan Analysis

-- Risk Intelligence
+- Customer Experience and Risk Intelligence

-The ultimate goal was to transform raw operational data into clear, actionable insights that empower executives to:
+The ultimate goal is to transform raw operational data into clear, actionable insights that empower executives to:

 - Enhance customer satisfaction,